Comparison

 What is the difference between Semaglutide and Retatrutide?

-Semaglutide is a weight loss peptide that a glp-1 receptor agonist fda-approved for type 2 diabetes and chronic weight management. one of the most effective pharmaceutical weight loss interventions available.
-Retatrutide is a weight loss peptide that a triple agonist targeting glp-1, gip, and glucagon receptors. represents the next evolution beyond dual agonists like tirzepatide, showing unprecedented weight loss in trials.
+Semaglutide is a weight loss peptide that a glp-1 receptor agonist with multiple fda approvals including weight loss, t2d, cv risk reduction, and kidney protection. wegovy pill approved dec 2025 as first oral glp-1 for weight loss.
+Retatrutide is a weight loss peptide that a triple agonist targeting glp-1, gip, and glucagon receptors. phase 3 trials show up to 28.7% weight loss (71 lbs average), the highest of any obesity drug. expected fda approval late 2026 to early 2027.
 The main differences lie in their mechanisms of action and clinical applications.

 Which is better, Semaglutide or Retatrutide?